tatianegercina/FinTech/01-Lesson-Plans/03-Python-Pandas/3/LessonPlan.md

 Live code how to use Pandas to calculate standard deviation in order evaluate risk:

 * Standard deviation should be calculated using daily returns data.
-Calculating standard deviation against daily returns will help identify risk based on return value rather than price volatility.
+Calculating standard deviation against daily returns will help identify risk based on return value, rather than price volatility.

   ![std_dev.png](Images/std_dev.png)